 interview, new essays by Michael Almereyda, Jim Hoberman, Christoph Huber, Gabe Klinger, Violeta Kovacsics, Bill Krohn, Dušan

 Rebolj, John Sayles, and Mark Cotta Vaz, as well as a treasure trove of never-before-seen documents and illustrations.

 This book is jointly published with Slovenska kinoteka, Ljubljana.

-reading a book such as this lies in its built-in appeal both to fans and newcomers.
-Because of Dante's position within a system
+book such as this lies in its built-in appeal both to fans and newcomers.
+Because of Dante's position within a system that

 through his films inevitably affords a perspective – sometimes implied, sometimes direct – on Hollywood itself and its ever-changing